Turbnok/rpgme2vtt/README.md

 A tool for foundryvtt.
 Generates walls, doors, windows from [RPG Map Editor 2](https://deepnight.net/tools/rpg-map/) maps.

+This is a personnal project, the code is horrible but it works.
+I’m a retired dev and don’t care too much of code quality.

 on __RPG Map Editor 2__

 1. Create a map